ceshwar/reddit-norm-violations/README.md

 Authors: Eshwar Chandrasekharan (eshwar3@gatech.edu), Eric Gilbert (eegg@umich.edu)

 This dataset was generated as an extension of our CSCW paper:

 *Eshwar Chandrasekharan, Mattia Samory, Shagun Jhaver, Hunter Charvat, Amy Bruckman, Cliff Lampe, Jacob Eisenstein, and Eric Gilbert.
 2018.
 The Internet’s Hidden Rules: An Empirical Study of Reddit Norm Violations at Micro, Meso, and Macro Scales.
 Proceedings of the ACM on Human-Computer Interaction 2, CSCW (2018), 32.*

+**Bibtex citation for this dataset:**
+@article{chandrasekharan2018internet,
+  title={The Internet's Hidden Rules: An Empirical Study of Reddit Norm Violations at Micro, Meso, and Macro Scales}, author={Chandrasekharan, Eshwar and Samory, Mattia and Jhaver, Shagun and Charvat, Hunter and Bruckman, Amy and Lampe, Cliff and Eisenstein, Jacob and Gilbert, Eric}, journal={Proceedings of the ACM on Human-Computer Interaction}, volume={2}, number={CSCW}, pages={32}, year={2018}, publisher={ACM}
+}

-More details about the dataset can be found on arXiv: https://arxiv.org/abs/1904.03596
+More details about the dataset can be found in a short dataset paper: https://arxiv.org/abs/1904.03596

 DOI: https://doi.org/10.5281/zenodo.3338698